bilalkabas/Basys3-VHDL-Basics/README.md

 ## Examples
 - **Example 1:** *Turn on the LEDs with corresponding switches.*
-- **Example 2:** *Control all the LEDs with a switch and pushbutton using process and XOR logic gate.*
+- **Example 2:** *Control all the LEDs with a switch and pushbutton using the process keyword and an XOR logic gate.*

 ## Getting Started